 The grant program funds, in conjunction with an equal cash or in-kind match from another organization or business, will be used for public health-related initiatives and projects in the recipient communities.

-“We’re excited to support these locally initiated projects to improve community health,” says Sue Curry, dean of the College of Public Health.
+“We are excited to support these locally initiated projects to improve community health,” says Edith Parker, professor and head of the Department of Community and Behavioral Health at the UI College of Public Health.
 “The grant program is one way the college is partnering with communities and business leaders across the state to increase the well-being of Iowans.”

 The College of Public Health provided the grants as part of its Business Leadership Network (BLN) initiative.
 Some of the funds for the grant program are provided by the UI Provost’s Office of Outreach and Engagement, the Iowa Farm Bureau Federation, and the Roy J. Carver Charitable Trust.
 The BLN, established in 2011, fosters ongoing, mutually beneficial relationships between the College of Public Health and small and medium-sized businesses and communities in Iowa.
 Through these relationships, the college engages and collaborates with communities in development of cutting-edge, high impact public health research, enhances educational programs with service learning opportunities within businesses, and promotes a culture of health throughout communities.

-The second round of grant funding was available to nonprofit organizations and local government entities within the Business Leadership Network regions in north central, west central, and south central Iowa.
-Details about the grant program, as well as additional information about the Business Leadership Network, is available at: http://www.public-health.uiowa.edu/bln.
+The third round of grant funding was available to nonprofit organizations and local government entities across Iowa.
+Learn more details about the grant program, as well as additional information about the Business Leadership Network.

 Community Grant Award Projects

 The Walk Cass County! project aims to expand and encourage walking as a way to connect families and friends while gaining health benefits.
 Through their Healthy Cass County division, they will work to provide walking maps with routes of varying lengths in each of the eight cities in the county to help residents become more active.